madrus/kdocs/docs/mkdocs/technicalities.md

 In the Travis CI settings of your project add a new **GH_TOKEN** environment variable with the value of the hash string your have just copied.
 Don't forget to turn in **ON** and to **ADD**.

-Your `.travis.yml` config file may look something like this:
+Configure the `.travis.yml` file.
+You may start with something like this:

 ```yaml
 sudo: false